ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 ### Rate of return

 What quantity should one use to objectively choose a strike?
-The answer is simple: Rate of return.
-It is the quantity that is easiest to compute and understand, and actually matters.
+The answer is simple: rate of return.
+It is the quantity that is easiest to compute and understand, and at the end of all things, it is the only quantity that matters.

 However, this still doesn't help you decide which rate of return is best.
 There isn't really a clean answer.
 As I noted in the introduction, opportunism should swamp almost any rule of thumb.

 There is soft piece of wisdom, however, that I like to keep in mind.
 It comes from [an interview with Charlie Munger](https://www.youtube.com/watch?v=53vXIbsaBgw), which was about investing, but one phrase sticks.

-Here is the transcript:
+Here is the relevant anecdote:

 > Let me give you an interesting example.
 The investment world involves an enormous amount of high IQ people trying to be more skillful than normal.
 You can hardly imagine another activity that gets so much attention.
 And weird things have happened.
 Years ago one of our local investment counseling shops, a very big one, they were looking for a way to get an advantage over other investment counseling shops.
 And they reasoned as follows.
 We’ve got all these brilliant young people from Wharton and Harvard and so forth and they work so hard trying to understand business and market trends and everything else.
 And if we just ask each one of our most brilliant men for their single best idea then created a formula with this collection of best ideas, we would outperform averages by a big amount...
 So they tried it out, and of course it failed utterly.
 >
 > The interesting thing about this situation is that this is a very intelligent group of people that’s come from all over the world.
 You’ve got a lot of bright people from China where people tend to average out a little smarter.
 And the issue is very simple.
 It’s a simple question.
 Why did that plausible idea fail?
 Just think about it for a minute.
 You’ve all been to fancy educational institutions.
 I’ll bet you there’s hardly one in the audience who knows why that thing failed.
 That’s a pretty ridiculous demonstration I’m making.
 How could you not know that?
 >
 > Now at a place like Berkshire Hathaway or even the Daily Journal, we’ve done better than average.
 And now there’s a question, why has that happened?
 Why has that happened?
-And the answer is pretty simple.
-We tried to do less.
+And the answer is pretty simple. __We tried to do less.__
 >
-> We never had the illusion we could just hire a bunch of bright young people and they would know more than anybody about canned soup and aerospace and utilities and so on and so on and so on.
-We never had that dream.
+> __We never had the illusion we could just hire a bunch of bright young people and they would know more than anybody about canned soup and aerospace and utilities and so on and so on and so on.
+We never had that dream.__

 ### Not using delta